 Step Role Description Opportunity for Public Input 1 Cities, Counties, Tribes, Transit Districts, other Road Authorities, and Oregon Department of Transportation (ODOT) Area Managers Recommended Letter of Intent submittal or communicate with Program Manager: Eligible Entities are strongly encouraged to submit ODOT prescribed Letter of Intent or communicate with the Program Manger to discuss eligibility.
 N/A 2 ODOT staff When applicable, initial eligibility review of Letter of Intent: ODOT staff reviews Letter of Intent for applications for objective eligibility requirements.
 N/A 3 Safe Routes to School Advisory Committee Rapid Response Subcommittee (Subcommittee) When applicable, subcommittee reviews Letter of Intent: Subcommittee reviews Letters of Intent for urgent and safety eligibility requirements and notifies applicant with an invitation to proceed if eligible.
 N/A 4 Cities, Counties, Tribes, Transit Districts, other Road Authorities, and Oregon Department of Transportation (ODOT) Area Managers Application submittal: Eligible entities submit ODOT prescribed Application materials.
 N/A 5 ODOT staff Initial eligibility review Application: ODOT staff reviews Application for objective eligibility requirements.
 N/A 6 Safe Routes to School Advisory Committee Rapid Response Subcommittee (Subcommittee) Subcommittee reviews Applications: Subcommittee reviews and scores all applications (See Appendix B) and considers score and urgency to determine which projects to recommend for funding.
-N/A

-7 Oregon Transportation Commission (OTC) Final approval: OTC reviews and has authority to approve Subcommittee recommendations.
-OTC meetings have an opportunity for public comment.
-8 Safe Routes to School Infrastructure Program Manager Notification and contract signed: Program Manager notifies project applicants of award and works with Grant Recipients to sign the Intergovernmental Agreement or ODOT Region contract, described below.
+N/A 7 ODOT Director Final approval: The ODOT Director reviews and has authority to approve Subcommittee recommendations.
+N/A 8 Safe Routes to School Construction Program Manager Notification and contract signed: Program Manager notifies project applicants of award and works with Grant Recipients to sign the Intergovernmental Agreement or ODOT Region contract, described below.
 N/A